Strawberries recalled over possible health risk

-INDIANAPOLIS — Strawberries sold at many major stores are being recalled over a Hepatitis A outbreak.
+INDIANAPOLIS (WXIN) – Strawberries sold at many major stores are being recalled over a Hepatitis A outbreak.

 The U.S. Food and Drug Administration said two recalls were announced Thursday connected to the recall.
 The recalled strawberries were sold at Costco, Aldi, KeHE, Vital Choise Seafood, PCC Community Markets and Trader Joe’s.
 The locations vary by brand, but overall impact the entirety of the United States.